loteoo/hyperapp/docs/src/pages/Api/api.md

 ```javascript
 [fx, params]
 ```
 Tuples that describe a side-effect that needs to run.

-Effects do not execute code, they represent code that needs to be executed.
+Effects are only descriptions of work that needs to be executed, they do not do any side-effects themselves.
+This allows your application to remain pure while also interacting with the outside world.

 - **fx** - Effect runner.
 - **params** Data to be passed to the effect runner.

 #### Effect runner `(dispatch, params) => void`

-Executes your side effect outside of hyperapp and can dispatch an [action](#actions) when it completes.
+Encapsulates the implementation of side effects to run outside of hyperapp and can dispatch an [action](#actions) when it completes.

 ```javascript
 // Effect runner